Claire Dean

 Do I need travel insurance?

-All clients will need a comprehensive travel insurance, including specific coverage for adventure travel activities in Peru and Covid -related cover.
+All clients will need comprehensive travel insurance, including specific coverage for adventure travel activities in Peru and COVID-related cover.
 Companies such as World Nomads have a good reputation for travel in the region.

 How do I physically prepare for this trip?